 Hardware.
-We prefer that you do not solely rely on mobile devices like tablets and smartphones to complete course work.
-To be safe, you should avoid using mobile devices for high-stakes course activities like quizzes, exams, and papers even though D2L is available through mobile browsers.
+We prefer that you not solely rely on mobile devices like tablets and smartphones to complete coursework.
+To be safe, you should avoid using mobile devices for high-stakes course activities like quizzes, exams, and papers, even though D2L is available through mobile browsers.
 The Office of Information Technology maintains several computer labs across campus that are available for student use.
-Additionally, the Woodward Library Information Commons and Computer Labs houses desktop computers for student use along with laptops for students to check out.
-If you choose to engage in synchronous online meetings via zoom, you will need access to a camera, speakers, and microphone on a device capable of accessing zoom.
+Additionally, the Woodward Library Information Commons and Computer Labs houses desktop computers for student use and laptops for students to check out.
+If you choose to engage in synchronous online meetings via Zoom, you will need access to a camera, speakers, and microphone on a device capable of accessing Zoom.

 Web Browser.
-Online course content is delivered through the D2L learning management system which is accessible through any web browser; however, Distance Education recommends the most up-to-date versions of Google Chrome or Apple Safari.
-Please use the D2L System Check to ensure that your web browser is properly configured.
+Online course content is delivered through the D2L learning management system, which is accessible through any web browser; however, Distance Education recommends the most up-to-date versions of Google Chrome or Apple Safari.
+Please use the D2L System Check to ensure your web browser is configured correctly.

 Software.
-You will need software for word processing, spreadsheets, and presentations like Microsoft Office for course assignments.
-Currently enrolled APSU students receive access to Microsoft Office 365 for free and can install it on up to 5 compatible PCs or Macs.
+You will need software like Microsoft Office for word processing, spreadsheets, and presentations for course assignments.
+Currently, enrolled APSU students receive free access to Microsoft Office 365 and can install it on up to 5 compatible PCs or Macs.
 Additional information is available through the GOVSTECH Website.
 Contact GOVSTECH at govstech@apsu.edu with questions.